 There is nothing pretty about osteoporosis.
 The overall process to achieve maximum bone strength takes about 20-30 years.
 Up until the age of 8 we achieve a ~45% gain in bone mass, with another 45% occurring from ages 8-16.
 The last 10% occurs over the next decade and a half.
 After age 30, bone mass is on the decline.

 If you’re still in your 20s there is still time to build up your bones.
 Past 30?
 Don’t worry, a healthy diet with adequate calcium from vegetables low in oxalates, avoidance of excess salt and sodas, and a reduction in proteins high in sulfur can help keep your bones strong.
 Adequate vitamin D is important and consider supplementing during the winter months depending on your location.
 And of course, weight-bearing exercises can help reduce the rate of declination of your bones.
 Remember, there is nothing wrong with a little dairy in your diet (assuming they are happy cows), and if you do avoid all dairy careful planning is required and professional guidance may be warranted.
 Not sure what to have instead of milk?
 See my post Milk Alternatives – Finding The Best One For You.

-References For Maximising Calcium On A Dairy Free Diet
+References For What Foods Are High In Calcium On A Vegan Dairy-Free Diet

 Book: Becoming Raw – Brenda Davis, RD